 Independent brand, Slow Design, Made in Great Britain

 I consider my work ‘Slow Design’, a little like the slow food movement!
-The focus is on quality and longevity and I take my time to create designs that I hope will be timeless and classic yet still have a contemporary edge.
-Each collection is carefully put together to produce a cohesive range with an absence of the trend led fashions that can lead to a fast turnover of consumable products.
-Our products are made in the UK and when choosing suppliers I consider their sustainability credentials and ethos.
+The focus is on quality and longevity and I take my time to create designs that I hope will be timeless and classic, yet still have a contemporary edge.
+Each collection is carefully put together to produce a cohesive range.
+All products are made in the UK and when choosing suppliers I consider their sustainability credentials and ethos.
 I like to work with companies who will enable me to test out smaller batches of designs with customers before I make a final design selection that can be produced in larger numbers.
-We aim to produce high quality, design led products and take pride in using British manufacturing to help us to achieve this.
+I aim to produce high quality, design led products and take pride in using British manufacturing to help me to achieve this.

 The beginnings - when and why did I begin creating my work?